 The TCLD collimators shall be used during proton and ion operation to improve the collimator betatron cleaning in all machine phases.
 As a minimum requirement, they will be moved to settings of 10-20 local beam sizes at top energy.
 But they can improve the cleaning at injection energy if needed.

-These new collimator should be designed to have a negligible contribution to the total machine impedance.
+These new collimators should be designed to have a negligible contribution to the total machine impedance.

 Technical and Installation services required